Lines of Credit

 How do I apply for a LOC?

-- Application – Fill out our online application HERE, or come into the office for a paper copy.
+- Application – Get Online Application, or come into the office for a paper copy.
 (For lines over $35,000 please use our partner website, Owner’s Choice.)

 - Paperwork – We will need proof of income for all borrowers.
 HELOCs also require the up-front appraisal fee, currently $375.00.